TNTurnerLab/ACES/README.md

 	git clone https://github.com/TNTurnerLab/VGP-Conservation-Analysis.git

-1. Pull down ready to run docker image with the code provided below:
+2. Pull down ready to run docker image with the code provided below:

-   * This docker image is pre-built and needs no modifications to it, if user wishes to build their own image manually, follow steps in [Dockerfile](#Dock) with the provided Dockerfile in this pipeline.
+   * This docker image is pre-built and needs no modifications to it.
+If the user wishes to build their own image manually, follow steps in [Dockerfile](#Dock) with the provided Dockerfile in this pipeline.

     	 docker pull tnturnerlab/vgp_ens_pipeline:latest

 --------------------------------------------------------------------------------------------------------------------------------

-<a name = "HTR"> 2. </a>   Have all VGP species ‘* -unmasked.fa’ files, and '* .dna.toplevel.fa' species files from Ensembl pub/release-103 in the provided Genomes directory and unzip them.
+<a name = "HTR"> 3. </a>   Put all VGP species ‘* -unmasked.fa’ files, and '* .dna.toplevel.fa' species files from Ensembl pub/release-103 in the provided Genomes directory and unzip them.

    * See file [DOWNLOADING VGP AND ENSEMBL SPECIES FILES](#DOWNF) for command line codes that will help achieve this.

-<a name = "HTT"> 3. </a>   Use or generate empty files corresponding to files named in [SUB-FILES GUIDE](#SUB_FILES_GUIDE) and put your query input files inside the pre-generated folder USER query Files.
+<a name = "HTT"> 4. </a>   Use or generate empty files corresponding to files named in [SUB-FILES GUIDE](#SUB_FILES_GUIDE) and put your query input files inside the pre-generated folder USER query Files.
 This folder is found in the folder VGP SnakeFile Pipeline.

    * Files can be modified or changed based on user's requirements

-<a name = "HTF"> 4. </a>   Configure all file pathways in file [config](#config_file).json.
+<a name = "HTF"> 5. </a>   Configure all file pathways in file [config](#config_file).json.
 This file can be in VGP SnakeFile Pipeline.

 * Reference FILES GUIDE: [config](#config_file).json

 	* genomesdb:
-		* currently defaulted to VGP_AND_ENSEMBL_TOGETHER.txt, unless user wants to change it, this file will run all VGP and Ensembl genomes against users query sequence.
+		* currently defaulted to VGP_AND_ENSEMBL_TOGETHER.txt, unless user wants to change it, this file will un all VGP and Ensembl genomes against users query sequence.

 	* query: